autumn-mck/site-astro/src/content/markdownPosts/gnss/index.md

 #### 4.3 Libraries/packages

-The pySerial library [^26] is used to read the raw NMEA sentances produced by the GNSS receiver, which can then be parsed by the pynmeagps library [^27].
+The pySerial library [^26] is used to read the raw NMEA sentences produced by the GNSS receiver, which can then be parsed by the pynmeagps library [^27].
 Several Python packages for parsing NMEA messages appear to be available (pynmea2, pynmeagps, etc.) however after testing all were found to be equally suitable for this project.
 For the purpose of making a decision, pynmeagps was chosen.

 To assist in reading the configuration files, the pyjson5 [^28] is used to read JSON5 files (an extension of JSON that supports comments, trailing commas, etc.) [^29], as this allows the configuration to be documented within the file itself.
 The dataclass-wizard library [^30] is then used to map the dictionaries parsed from the configuration files to Python's dataclasses to provide more reliable type-hinting, aiming to improve the robustness of the application.
 Finally, the python-dotenv library [^31] is used to provide an alternate method for loading environment variables that should not be stored with the rest of the configuration, e.g. the password for publishing to the MQTT broker.